robert-werner/olap/README.md

     # mondrian
     c = p.connect(location="http://localhost:8080/mondrian/xmla")

-    # or ssas - note that thhis needs setup on an iis
+    # or ssas - note that this needs setup on an iis
     # also you'll probably need to authenticate using kerberos
     # from requests_kerberos import HTTPKerberosAuth
     # c = p.connect(location="https://my-as-server/olap/msmdpump.dll",